IgniteUI/igniteui-documentation/topics/02_Controls/igLayoutManager/03_igLayoutManager_Handling_Events.md

 The following samples provide additional information related to this topic.

--	[ASP.NET MVC Basic Usage](%%SamplesUrl%%/layout-manager/aspnet-mvc-helper): This sample demonstrates using the ASP.NET MVC helper for the Layout Manager control.
+-	[ASP.NET MVC Basic Usage](%%SamplesUrl%%/layout-manager/aspnet-mvc-helper): This sample demonstrates using the %%ProductNameMVC%% Layout Manager control.

 -	[Border Layout from HTML Markup](%%SamplesUrl%%/layout-manager/border-layout-markup): This sample demonstrates initializing the `igLayoutManager` control’s Border layout from the HTML markup by assigning *"center"*/*"left"*/*"right"*/*"header"*/*"footer"* CSS classes.